MerchantWords Search Results

 This column provides you with the search terms real Amazon shoppers are using to find products on Amazon.
 There are many, many variations of them – we've collected over 1 billion unique keywords (and growing) since 2012!

 These are the actual searches from the Amazon search bar.
 For example, if you are shopping on Amazon and type in the letter 'a' you will see a set of keywords that look something like this:

 As new e-commerce trends emerge, new search terms are seen first in the Amazon search bar.
 By focusing on data obtained exclusively from customer searches, MerchantWords gives you direct access to these trends and a distinct advantage over other sellers using data obtained any other way.

 Amazon Search Volume

+This column gives you the estimated monthly total of overall Amazon searches per keyword.
 Our data scientists use our proprietary algorithms to comb through our extensive database and calculate the ranking of every single search phrase.
 Taking into account the number of monthly Amazon shopper visits, we then allocate the proportional search volume across all search phrases.
 We repeat this process many times every month to give you the most up-to-date information available today.

+The best place to find new opportunities and trends is within the Amazon search bar.
 Naturally, we also consult PPC advertising data, but this is to supplement our algorithms and data science.
 The result is the most accurate, most extensive database of customer keyword search data available today.

 Please note that the search page changes rapidly, especially for competitive keywords.
-It's possible that a product changes position between the time we collected the data and what is currently on Amazon.
+It's possible for a product’s position to change between the time of data collection and what is currently on Amazon.

-Reviews on SERP
+Reviews on Page